dshafik/bag/docs/mapping.md

 ]);
 ```

-You can specify either an `input` or `output`, or both arguments for the `MapName` attribute, or use the `MapInputName` and `MapOutputName` attributes to specify only one.

 > [!TIP]
 > You can specify a mapper on either the class or property level, or both.
 If you specify a mapper on both the class and property level, the property-level mapper will take precedence.

-> [!WARNING]
-> You may only specify _one_ mapper for a given class or property.
-If you need to apply multiple mappers, you should create a new mapper that combines the desired transformations.

 ## Built-in Mappers